puppetlabs/vmfloaty/README.md

-    query    Get information about a given vm revert   Reverts a vm to a specified snapshot snapshot Takes a snapshot of a given vm status   Prints the status of vmpooler
+    query    Get information about a given vm revert   Reverts a vm to a specified snapshot snapshot Takes a snapshot of a given vm ssh      Grabs a single vm and sshs into it status   Prints the status of vmpooler
     summary  Prints the summary of vmpooler
     token    Retrieves or deletes a token